 Experienced employees are eager to help young professionals learn the ropes and they recognize that learning goes both ways.

 Angela McMinemon, who leads the internship program for software engineering in Huntsville, Alabama, says, “New people straight from academia bring fresh ideas into the workforce.
 Couple that with seasoned employees, and our customers get the best possible combination of fresh ideas and experience.”

 Helping interns and new employees assimilate benefits everyone.
 “When we truly value our people, we can position them to create better deliverables and success for our customers,” McMinemon said.

-John Middleton, a recent graduate of the University of Alabama in Huntsville, and Laura Webster, of Mississippi State, both held software internships in Huntsville and accepted jobs afterward.
-They felt supported by their co-workers from the beginning and have enhanced their software and information technology skills since joining the company.
+Laura Webster, of Mississippi State, held a software internship in Huntsville and accepted a job afterward.
+She felt supported by her co-workers from the beginning and has enhanced her software and information technology skills since joining the company.

 “It’s also great to work on a team with people my age,” Webster said.
 “We have great work friendships, and it’s easy to develop a strong team that works well together.”